 Lastly, increasing the cutoffs produces a map much taller than it is wide.
-So it is presented sideways here for easier viewing. (set the pole to the North Pole like usual to see this most clearly).
+So it is presented sideways here for easier viewing (set the pole to the North Pole like usual to see this most clearly).
 You can also switch back to "normal" orientation via the button.

 Let's take a moment to digest what we have here.
 Namely: